Jordy Peffer

-Jordy Peffer (born 4 November 1996) is a Belgian footballer who plays as a forward for Lyra-Lierse.
+Jordy Peffer (born 4 November 1996) is a Belgian footballer who plays as a forward for Belgian Division 1 club Lyra-Lierse.

 Career

 Mechelen

-Peffer started his senior career with KV Mechelen in the Belgian First Division A. He made his competitive debut for the club on 4 March 2017 in a 3–2 home victory over Anderlecht, coming on as a 76th minute substitute for Christian Osaguona.
+Peffer started his senior career with KV Mechelen in the Belgian First Division A. He made his competitive debut for the club on 4 March 2017 in a 3–2 home victory over Anderlecht, coming on as a 76th-minute substitute for Christian Osaguona.
 He scored his first competitive goal for the club on 16 May 2017 in a home 1–0 victory in the Belgian Europa League playoffs against Royale Union Saint-Gilloise.
 His goal, scored in the 37th minute, was the only goal of the game.
-In a 4–2 friendly against Luxembourg, Peffer came on as a substitute and scored a goal.
-In June 2017, Peffer signed a two-year contract extension with the club.
+In a 4–2 friendly against Luxembourg, he came on as a substitute and scored a goal.
+In June 2017, he signed a two-year contract extension with the club.

 Westerlo (loan)

 In June 2017, Peffer was loaned out to Belgian First Division B club K.V.C.
 Westerlo.
-He made his competitive debut for the club on 11 November 2017 in a 1-0 home defeat to Royale Union Saint-Gilloise, coming on as an 82nd minute substitute for Daan Heymans.
+He made his competitive debut for the club on 11 November 2017 in a 1–0 home defeat to Royale Union Saint-Gilloise, coming on as an 82nd-minute substitute for Daan Heymans.

 Dessel Sport (loan)

 In August 2018, Peffer was loaned out to Belgian First Amateur Division club Dessel.
-He made his competitive debut for the club on 24 August 2018 in a 3-1 home victory over Oud-Heverlee Leuven in the Belgian Cup, coming on as a substitute for Kevin Janssens in the 86th minute.
+He made his competitive debut for the club on 24 August 2018 in a 3–1 home victory over Oud-Heverlee Leuven in the Belgian Cup, coming on as a substitute for Kevin Janssens in the 86th minute.